pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

       :arg int xref: the cross reference number.
 Must be within the document's valid :data:`xref` range.

-      .. caution:: Only use with extreme care: this may make the PDF unreadable.
+      .. warning:: Only use with extreme care: this may make the PDF unreadable.

 -----